 About This Chapter

-In this chapter, our knowledgeable instructors go over the issue of student retention and explain the positives and negatives associated with holding students back a grade.
-The practice of benchmarking is also reviewed.
-Additional lessons address systems management theory and systems-level resource mapping.
-The advantages and disadvantages of high-stakes testing is examined along with issues raised by the practice of social promotion.
-You'll find comparisons of ability grouping and tracking.
-Upon completing your review of this chapter you should be able to:
+In this chapter on school-wide practices to promote learning, our knowledgeable instructors go over topics like student retention, social promotion, systems management theory and systems-level resource mapping.
+The advantages and disadvantages of high-stakes testing are also examined.
+Upon completing your review of this chapter, you should be able to:

 - Explain organizational development

-- Highlight the differences between ability grouping and tracking
+- Highlight the pros and cons of ability grouping and tracking

 Watch the videos in addition to studying the text lessons for a highly engaging learning experience.
-You will find that the videos feature tags to make it easier to transition among different video segments.
-Key terms have been linked to text lessons for full coverage of the main points throughout the chapter.
+You will find that the videos feature timeline tags to make it easier to jump straight to key concepts.
+The transcripts/text lessons feature key vocabulary and concepts highlighted in bold print for easy identification.

 1. What Is Organizational Development? - Executing Organizational Change